 Tim Hortons' restaurant staff will complete the baking process for the various items.
-The new technology will produce fresh products more often during the day and ultimately reduce the complexity of labor and operating costs.
+The new technology will produce fresh products more often during the day and ultimately reduce the complexity of labour and operating costs.

 Jack Schuessler, chief executive officer and president of Wendy's International, Inc., said: "This is an excellent growth opportunity for our Company that is consistent with our strategic direction to make investments that have superior returns and relatively low risk.
 IAWS and Cuisine de France are outstanding partners with core values that are similar to ours.
 We are focused on premier consumer brands that provide consistent, high quality food to customers in fast-growing sectors of the economy."

 Initial joint venture and start-up investment more than $70 million